Citizens' jury on democracy in Austria

 After the analysis of the process and the results, two basic documents for further work are to emerge from the discussions within the participatory campaign and the citizens' jury.
-By handing over a policy paper to politicians, the Citizens' Jury initiators want to formulate an invitation for the institutionalised continuation of participatory processes.
-The publication of a citizens' manifesto is also intended to open up further perspectives for more democracy from civil society - also beyond existing institutions.
+By handing over a policy paper to politicians, the Citizens' Jury initiators wanted to formulate an invitation for the institutionalised continuation of participatory processes.
+The publication of a citizens' manifesto was also intended to open up further perspectives for more democracy from civil society - also beyond existing institutions.

-More information: Zukunftsrat Demokratie
+Read more: Zukunftsrat Demokratie